FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Appendix

-The questions which remained incorrect despite multiple attempts by the LLM were of notably poor quality, including missing important reasoning steps, wrong reference answer, and so on.
-Here is an example of these questions in Figure~\ref{fig:example_deleted_question}.
+The questions that remained incorrect despite multiple attempts by the LLM were of notably poor quality, e.g. missing important reasoning steps or having an incorrect reference answer.
+We provide an example of these questions in Figure~\ref{fig:example_deleted_question}.